MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 print(emp_4.fullname)

 ```
-here we change our fullname.
+Here we change our fullname.

-lets say we wanted to change our first, last, email by changing our fullname.
+Let's say we wanted to change our first, last, email by changing our fullname.

 if we just change this property decorator without doing any additional code it will give us an error

-in order to do that error-free, we are going to use a setter.
+In order to do that error-free, we are going to use a setter.

-it is another decorator.
+It is another decorator.

-the name we are going to use for our setter is going to be the name of the property.
+The name we are going to use for our setter is going to be the name of the property.

 we can also make a deleter in the same way.

 if we want to delete the fullname of our employee we have to run some clean up code. so to do this,

-we are going to do the same action as setter but instead of setter it will going to be deleter.
+We are going to do the same action as setter but instead of setter it will be deleter.

 ```Python
 class Employee5: